ulfschneider/markdown-it-fitmedia/README.md

 A markdown-it plugin to set aspect-ratio of responsive images, make images lazy loading, and to make videos responsive.
+The original idea goes back to Dave Ruperts [fit-vids](http://fitvidsjs.com) and the [evolutionary improvements](https://daverupert.com/2023/10/fitvids-has-a-web-component-now/) that were possible because browsers improved.

 ## Images

 Responsive images can create cumulative layout shifts (CLS) when loaded, because it´s difficult to get their height correct when their width is flexible.
 Check "[Setting Height And Width On Images Is Important Again](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/)" to get a comprehensive view about the problem.
-The CSS property `aspect-ratio` is around the corner and will help solving the CLS problem for responsive images.
+The CSS property `aspect-ratio` has now a global availability of 94.32 % and will help solving the CLS problem for responsive images.

-The markdown-it-fitmedia plugin makes use of `aspect-ratio` by  analyzing each of your referenced images, determining its dimensions, and setting the `aspect-ratio` based on the dimensions of the image.
-By default, the plugin will also add the `loading="lazy"` and the `decoding="async"` html attributes to your images.
+The markdown-it-fitmedia plugin will analyze each of your referenced images, determine its dimensions, and set (or expand) the html `style` attribute of the image with the `aspect-ratio` property based on the dimensions of the image.
+By default, the plugin will also add the `loading="lazy"` html attribute to your images and will set the html attributers `width` and `height` with the correct image dimensions to give the browser a hint of the image size.

 Example: